MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-offlinefiles.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Limits the percentage of the computer's disk space that can be used to store automatically cached offline files.

 This setting also disables the "Amount of disk space to use for temporary offline files" option on the Offline Files tab.
 This prevents users from trying to change the option while a setting controls it.